enoa7/chart-account/README.md

 ## How To

-Once you've installed NodeJs, navigate to the project folder and do `npm install`.
+Once you've installed NodeJs, navigate to the project folder and do `npm install`. afterwards, run 'npm run dev'.

 ### List of command: